heit88/Color-Picker/INSTALLATION.md

 1. **Check the browser console**
    - Open Developer Tools (F12)
    - Look for the Color Picker Card version message
-   - Should see: `COLOR-PICKER-CARD Version 1.0.0`
+   - Should see: `COLOR-PICKER-CARD Version 2.0.0`

 2. **Test the card**
+   - You should see a compact row with: icon, entity name, color preview, hex input, and expand button
+   - The card should start collapsed by default
+   - Click the expand button (▶) or color preview to expand
-   - The color picker wheel and brightness slider should appear
+   - Three sliders should appear (hue, saturation, value)
-   - Changing colors should update the preview
+   - Changing sliders should update the preview and icon color
-   - The hex value should display below the preview
+   - The hex input field should show the current color
+   - Type a hex code in the input to change the color
    - The entity value should update in real-time

 3. **Check for errors**